Benchmark / Asset-First Evaluation / Bounded Phase 2 Solo Formation / Challengeable Claim

 Open challenge

-If a stronger verified solo case exists, the benchmark should move.
+If a stronger independently reviewable bounded solo-formation case exists, the benchmark should move.

 This benchmark begins with assets, not personalities.

 Do not begin by asking who is more famous or who built a bigger company.
-Begin by asking what was actually built, what capability class it belongs to, what kind of organizations normally reach similar layers, and what happens when a documented solo path reaches the same zone.
+Begin by asking what was actually formed, what capability class it belongs to, what kind of organizations normally reach similar layers, and what happens when a evidence-backed bounded solo-formation path reaches the same zone.

 Step 01